AmarKayed/Advanced-OOP-Project/add-to-readme.txt

 When we have temporary Person objects, we shall redistribute their ID number after they serve their purpose, since their only purpose will be to help create a real usable Person object.

 When deleting a customer, all the accounts opened in his name will be also closed.

+The bank accounts and transactions cannot be updated.